 A couple of months ago I took this lens up to the north side of Mount Baker on a work trip.
 I was hoping to shoot photos of ptarmigan.
 Conveniently upon getting to camp a group of ptarmigan showed up.
 Unfortunately I did not have enough time with this lens in hand to get perfect photos, but this one was pretty good.

 I have also used this lens at a political fund raising event and was fairly happy with the photos even though I am still in the process of learning the ins and outs of shooting indoor flash photos.
 In this case the lens far exceeded the photographer.
+In the next couple months I will continue to post photos from this lens as I get more comfortable shooting with it.

 No comments: